szoftveres/RF_Microwave/Microstrip/README.md

 ![image 7](ThinWg.jpg)

-We can verify the result of the new, 2.72mm wide transmission line, by again using the 1/4 wave impedance transformer method.
+We can verify the new, 2.72mm wide transmission line, by again using the 1/4 wave impedance transformer method.
 The new, 50 ohm terminated 1/4 wave impedance transformer is showing impedances between 44ohm and 50ohm, corresponding to 47-50ohm transmission line characteristic impedance.